TwoFistedJustice/weather/readme.md

 **LIST ALL SAVED LOCATIONS**

 To get a list of currently saved locations type `list`
+It displays them sorted by the nickname you gave them.

 **DELETE A SAVED LOCATION**
 Requires `--name` switch